ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 1: Computing aggregate values**

 Use the `group by` clause to compute aggregate values.
-This example counts the number of occurrences of each first name in the document.
+This example counts the number of occurrences of each given name in the document.
 In this example, `Count` is an aggregate function.

 ```
 create view SampleView as